richiekosasih/richiedev/README.md

 #  Richie Phinardi Kosasih - Portfolio Website

-Modern, responsive, and professional portfolio website built with React, Vite, and Tailwind CSS.
-Designed to impress recruiters at top tech companies like Google, Meta, and TikTok.
+A responsive personal portfolio website built with React, Vite, and Tailwind CSS to showcase my projects, technical skills, and career transition into IT.

 ## Website